AntoineKM/nfters/apps/api/README.md

 ## Getting Started

-This project is made with [Turborepo](https://turbo.build/repo) and [Yarn](https://yarnpkg.com/) but if you want to run it independently you can use the following commands:
+This app is made with [Turborepo](https://turbo.build/repo) and [Yarn](https://yarnpkg.com/) but if you want to run it independently you can use the following commands:

 1. Clone the repository